 Putting technology before strategy:

 When embarking on a data analytics project, one piece of advice is to not let IT drive the program.
-Many fintech firms are offering best-of-breed software solutions that have features and functionality that are typically under-utilized or forgotten about in the urgency of deployment.
+Many financial technology firms are offering best-of-breed software solutions that have features and functionality that are typically under-utilized or forgotten about in the urgency of deployment.
 In most cases 60-90% of the product features are often unused despite paying for 100% of the product.
 Clearly understand and outline the long-term strategic goals of the financial institution to identify and select technology solutions that fit your data analytics goals today and tomorrow.
 Otherwise, you run the risk of investing in software that doesn’t fit the financial institution’s vision, and the cost of converting later can be significant.

 Overlooking data quality: